Aftercare for Cosmetic

 - Immediately after the treatment, there may be redness, bruising, swelling, tenderness, and/or itching near the injection site.
 Avoid itching , massaging, or picking around the injection site.
 This is normal and generally disappears within a few hours to a few days.
 If these symptoms last more than 3 days, please contact our office.

-- We will provide you with ice, arnica cream and tablets, and bromelain tablets - all of which can reduce or resolve potential bruising
+- As part of your aftercare we will provide you with ice, arnica cream and tablets, and bromelain tablets - all of which can reduce or resolve potential bruising

 - You may take acetaminophen (Tylenol) to reduce any pain as necessary